fatmage/gbc/README.md

  - implement cartridge header reading

- - state intialisation - read cartridge header, check which mbc, then set rom and ram in State to the corresponding mbc one
+ - state intialisation - read cartridge header, check which mbc, set rom and ram in State to the corresponding mbc one nad then read the code to rom

  - interrupts